namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

 ## Good luck!

 Did it help?
 Are you stuck?
+Do you know anything I don't?
 I'd love to hear.

 Bart Sturm, co-founder & head of engineering at [TutorMundi](https://tutormundi.com/)